 A functional-first scripting language with static typing

-Full Hindley-Milner type inference with unification and occurs check for ints, bools, strings, and functions.
+Static type inference with unification, occurs check, and generalized let-polymorphism for ints, bools, strings, functions, and data structures.

-Haskell-like lambdas, precedence, keywords, and multi-statement files with expression-only core.
+Haskell-like lambdas, `do { ... }` blocks, precedence, keywords, and multi-statement files with expression-only core.

-User input with `input`, type conversions (`parseInt`, `toString`, `show`), and interactive calculator example.
+User input with `input`, readable effect sequencing via `do` blocks, type conversions (`parseInt`, `toString`, `show`), and practical examples including text analysis, CLI tools, and interactive workflows.

 CLI with help, inline evaluation, file execution, --debug flag for development, and comprehensive documentation.